Here’s when your favorite show may return as writers strike is on the verge of ending

 Once the contract is approved, work will resume more quickly for some writers than others.
 Late-night talk shows were the first to be affected when the strike began, and they may be among the first to return to air now.
 NBC’s “The Tonight Show Starring Jimmy Fallon,” ABC’s “Jimmy Kimmel Live” and “The Late Show With Stephen Colbert” on CBS could come back within days.

 “Saturday Night Live” might be able to return for its 49th season, though some actors may not be able to appear.
-The actors strike limits promotional appearances that are the lifeblood of the late-night shows.
+The actors strike limits promotional appearances that are the lifeblood of late-night shows.

 Shows that return while actors are still picketing could prove controversial, as happened with the planned resumptions of daytime shows including “The Drew Barrymore Show” and “The Talk.”
 Those plans were later abandoned.